Ubud, in many ways the center of Bali, welcomes visitors with great culture, some fascinating tradition – and even some monkey business.

 - Pinnable Pictures

-In my post on the beach resort Legian, I’ve mentioned how divided my friends’ reactions to my trip to Bali were.
+In my post on the beach resort Legian, I mentioned how divided my friends’ reactions to my trip to Bali were.
 Some said it was mass tourist hell, others found serenity and spirituality between beautiful rice paddies.

 That’s the Spirit…Not!

 Ubud is one of those spiritual destinations.
 But don’t kid yourself, Ubud is by no means this untouched hinterland.
-Ubud lost its innocence to a different kind of tourists.
+Ubud lost its innocence to a different kind of tourist.
 Those who don’t feast on beer and steaks but enjoy vegan cuisine and fresh-squeezed smoothies.
 Those who don’t recover from last night’s hangover on a beach chair but cleanse their body and soul in a yoga class.

 Nevertheless, many of those folks are not only carrying their yoga mat around Ubud, but also a huge chip on their shoulder.
 And while I can cope with this kind of tourism better than with the drunks in Kuta, it’s destroying social structures, tradition, and culture just the same.
 Or did you ever see traditional Balinesians enjoying a vegan meal after their yoga class?